prasunanand/prasunanand.github.io/about.md

 I am highly motivated to bring Scientific Computing to Ruby.

 I am currently working on the [Genenetwork](https://github.com/GENENETWORK) project with University of Tennessee Health Science Center, building
 `Faster-LMM-D`, a GWAS tool for HPC devices.
 Faster_LMM_D supports Linear Mixed Models.
 Bayesian Sparse Models are on the way.
-It has a GPU backend that helps it run on CUDA and OpenCL environment.
+Faster_LMM_D has a GPU backend that helps it run in CUDA and OpenCL environment.

 I am also simultaneously working on [RbCUDA](https://github.com/prasunanand/rbcuda): CUDA bindings for Ruby.
 The project has been awarded Ruby Grant 2017 by Ruby Association, Japan.
 RbCUDA is the fastest Ruby library